Who Can File One?

-While a wrongful death case focuses on losses sustained by surviving family members, there is another option that allows the decedent’s estate to recover monetary damages for a wrongful death claim in Illinois.
+While a wrongful death case focuses on losses sustained by surviving family members, there is another option that allows the decedent’s estate to recover monetary damages in Illinois.

 What compensation can I recover in a wrongful death claim?

 If successful in proving the four essential elements of a wrongful death case, you may be able to recover compensation for the following:

 - Funeral and burial expenses;

 - Grief, sorrow, and emotional suffering.

-Any amount you recover in a wrongful death action must be distributed in accordance with the statute, which could lead to multiple disbursements to beneficiaries.
+Any amount you recover must be distributed in accordance with the statute, which could lead to multiple disbursements to beneficiaries.

-Is there a time limitation on filing a wrongful death lawsuit?
+Is there a time limitation on filing a wrongful death lawsuit in Illinois?

 Under Illinois’ wrongful death statute, you must file a lawsuit in court within two years.
 If you don’t, you’re forever barred from recovering compensation for your losses.

-This wrongful death statute of limitations in Illinois begins on the date of death, as opposed to the incident which caused death.
+This statute of limitations begins on the date of death, as opposed to the incident which caused death.
 For instance, if your loved one succumbed to fatal injuries several months after a car accident, the date of death starts the clock – not the crash.

 There is one key exception that may apply to the statute of limitations in a wrongful death suit that involves minor children.
 A person under the age of 18 years old doesn’t have the legal capacity to file a lawsuit in court, so the statute of limitations may be “tolled.”